How to Organize your Fridge Like a Pro

 This helps to keep nasty smells and annoying spills to a minimum.

-I usually do this the night before our street’s garbage collection day, especially in the Summer so that the garage doesn’t get stinky.
+I usually do this the night before our street’s garbage collection day, especially in the summer so that the garage doesn’t get stinky.

 These fridge mats make the task of keeping shelves and drawers neat and tidy.